runxiyu/furgit/README.md

 * We only aim to support UNIX-like operating systems that have [syscall.Mmap](https://pkg.go.dev/syscall#Mmap).
 * Currently, this version of Furgit only supports SHA-1 hashes.
-However, the upstream Villosa project only uses SHA-256 hashes.
   You may edit two lines in `hash.go` to trivially switch to SHA-256.
+  The upstream Villosa project only uses SHA-256 hashes.
+  We intend to make this library easily interoperable across hash formats, but that's not the primary goal for now.

 ## Development